Decimal Degrees to DMS Converter

 Decimal degrees to DMS conversion diagram showing a coordinate value being split into degrees, minutes, and seconds with labeled arithmetic steps on a topographic map background

-The Decimal to DMS Formula
+The Floor-Multiply-60 Formula

 Degrees = floor(|DD|)